MrOlm/inStrain/docs/overview.rst

 We don't recommend using reference genomes for strain-resolved inferences in metagenomes.
 This is because reference databases have usually poorly sampled the true extent of microbial diversity below the species level across many environments.
 Using even partially inaccurate references can lead to inaccurate conclusions about the genetic variation within your samples.

-inStrain can be run on individual microbial genomes assembled and binned from a metagenome, (recommended) or entire metagenomic assemblies at once.
-However, it is important to note that when run on entire metagenomic assemblies, the results must be interpreted in the context of each unique species in that community - this can be resolved with a scaffold to bin file after the fact.
+inStrain can be run on individual microbial genomes assembled and binned from a metagenome, sets of de-replicated microbial genomes, or entire metagenomic assemblies at once.

 When should I probably not use *inStrain*?
 ---------------